ableinc/pydotenvs/README.md

                           variable
   -s, --stringio BOOLEAN  Load .env file as StringIO object instead of
                           environment variable
+  --clear BOOLEAN         Clear the environment variables set by pydotenvs or
+                          all variables during runtime.
   -v, --verbose BOOLEAN   Verbose
   --version               Show the version and exit.
   --help                  Show this message and exit.